 Good morning,

-The hospital has conducted initial environmental sampling with PCR (PCR assay for detection of Legionella pneumophila and Legionella spp.) on 7 May, which identified Legionella presence in the water distribution system.
+The hospital has conducted initial environmental sampling and PCR (PCR assay for detection of Legionella pneumophila and Legionella spp.) on 7 May, which identified Legionella presence in the water distribution system.
 Sampling revealed Legionella pneumophila serogroup 1 (Lp1) in the drinking water at 9 of 10 sampled locations (90%), including in all patient rooms tested.

 Samples were also sent for culture and monoclonal antibody testing, results of which are still pending.